 Housing Process in Uruguay

-Natives and non-Uruguayan citizens are treated the same when it comes to purchasing properties in Uruguay.
+Natives and non-Uruguayan citizens are under the same purview when it comes to purchasing properties in Uruguay.
 However, you must use a public notary to prepare any legal documents and to advise that all documents are in order.
 For example, they will advise on if there are outstanding debts on the property or anything else that would prevent you from purchasing the home.

 As you look for areas to live in, remember that Uruguay experiences all four seasons.
 Additionally, some areas are more attractive to expats than others.
 As you research areas, be sure to enlist the help of a lawyer, notary, and real estate agent for future assistance.

 Once you have found a property that you want to pursue, the formal home-buying process begins with a boleto de reserva or a reservation contract.
 The buyer and seller will each review the contract and sign it in the presence of the notary.
-At this time, a deposit will be required.
+At this time, a deposit becomes necessary.
 This deposit is easily compared to a down payment in the United States.
 This is typically between 10-20% of the selling price of the property, and the lawyer will hold the payment until the transaction is complete.

 The notary then has one month to write the new deed to the home, pay any taxes, and register the deed with the local government.
 Then, any payments are due, the documents are signed, and the buyer must purchase homeowner’s insurance.